adelciotto/raycaster/README.md

 -width <uint>  // The window width, defaults to 640.
 -height <uint> // The window height, defaults to 360.
 -fullscreen    // Whether or not to run in fullscreen mode.
 Defaults to off.
+-novsync       // Disable vsync.
+VSync is enabled by default.
 -map <string>  // The map file to load.
 Defaults to assets/maps/small.txt.

 // example